Neocreb/frontend-eloity-unified-ecosys/REAL_TIME_IMPLEMENTATION_GUIDE.md

 # 🚀 REAL-TIME ACTIVITIES IMPLEMENTATION GUIDE

 ## 📋 Overview
-This guide provides a complete breakdown for implementing production-ready real-time features in your Softchat frontend application.
+This guide provides a complete breakdown for implementing production-ready real-time features in your Eloity frontend application.
 All core files have been created and are ready for integration with your backend APIs.

 ---